totalspectrum/spin2cpp/README.md

   internally, but in C it has to be exposed explicitly.

 `--cse`
   Enable common subexpression elimination.
-This optimization may be useful for ASM output, but it is still experimental and does not always help performance.
-It's not really useful for C output, since GCC already can do this.
+This optimization is the default for ASM output.
+It's not usually useful for C output, since most C compilers can already do this.

 `--ctypes`
   Attempt to infer C types for parameters, object variables, and functions,